nodrog1061/Marshall-s-ACE-3-Tandem-Jumping-Mod/README.md

     };
 ```

-along with all the scripts being placed like this, there is also a handy guide in each file referring to how to use the script and what it does an example is shown below
+along with all the scripts being placed like this, there is also a handy guide in each file referring to how to use the script and what it does an example is shown below i am aware i have a lot of spelling mistakes in my notes sorry.
 ```
 /*
  * Author: Scott Marshall